Wednesday, December 11, 2024

-Destitution has grown at a far quicker rate to poverty over the past year in Argentina, a new study shows – in the first quarter of 2024, more than six million people were not covering their basic nutritional needs.
+Destitution has grown at a far quicker rate than poverty over the past year in Argentina, a new study shows – in the first quarter of 2024, more than six million people were not covering their basic nutritional needs.

 The report, issued by the University of Buenos Aires Economics Faculty’s Centro para la Recuperación Argentina, evaluates quarterly and half-year data from the EPH (Encuesta Permanente de Hogares) household survey of the INDEC national statistics bureau.